foundersandcoders/our-site-v1-DEFUNCT/_harp/about/_company.md

 # About us

 Founders & Coders C.I.C. runs the only free full-time coding course in the UK.
 We have developed a highly effective peer-led model of learning which, after only two years of operation, attracts exceptional women and men from all over the world.
-30/31 of our recent graduates have gone on to work as software developers.
+30/31 of our recent graduates are working as software developers.

 After completing the course, students are encouraged to join our freelance community and to contribute to a growing array of community activities, including the course itself.